 How vicious was this?
 From my sportswriting days I've been on the sidelines at numerous college football games -- including pretty fair teams like Alabama, Auburn, Georgia, Kansas State, LSU, Tennessee, UAB, Florida, North Carolina, and many more.
 I've seen some frightening hits from a few feet away, but I've never seen a level of violence inflicted on anyone that tops what was done to Carol during our unlawful eviction in September 2015.

 The cops' combination of written and spoken words not only are false and nonsensical, they defy the laws of physics.
-(The judgment and written incident reports are embedded at the end of this post.)
+(The judgment, written incident reports, and a perjury-related motion are embedded at the end of this post.)
 Let's examine the cops written statements:

 Lt.
 Conrad came around my right side and grabbed [Carol's] left arm, and Deputy Harrison came up from behind and grabbed her right arm.
 Capt.
 Lynn rushed in to place her in handcuffs.
 She resisted them by jerking her arms in an attempt to free herself from their hold.
 (If Carol had been placed in handcuffs, how could be attempting to free herself from their hold?)
 I had stepped away once I knew they had her under control.
 As soon as she stopped resisting and the cuffs were checked for comfort, and I heard one of the male deputies advise her that she was under arrest and read her Miranda.
 Carol sunk down on the ground in a sitting position in a defeated manner, on her own accord.
 She waited quietly on the ground.
 (Sounds like someone coached Wade to avoid saying anything that might suggest Carol was slammed to the ground, against her will.)